SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/question_style_structure.md

 to orient the user.

 One way to orient the user is to use "signposts".
-Signposts are screens that do not ask any questions but simply tell the user what questions are coming next.
+Signposts are screens that do not ask any questions, but instead tell the user what questions are coming next.

 Consider adding signposts: